Please subscribe to this blog as we will be updating the suggested rules as new attack permutations are found.

 Mitigation on WAF on Application Gateway or Application Gateway for Containers

-If you are using the latest and recommended ruleset Default Rule Set (DRS) 2.1, a new CVE-specific rule has been added to Azure WAF on Application Gateway and Application Gateway for Containers.
-Ensure that this rule remains enabled and retains its default Anomaly Score action.
+If you are using the latest and recommended Default Rule Set (DRS) 2.1, or the previous Core Rule Set (CRS) 3.2, a new CVE-specific managed rule is available in Azure Web Application Firewall (WAF) for Application Gateway and Application Gateway for Containers.

 Custom rules definition for WAF on Application Gateway and Application Gateway for Containers: